 Subcapsular cataracts can be caused by taking steroid medication, diabetes, radiation or extreme near-sightedness.
 This type of cataract forms at the back of the lens.
 It can make vision blurry and make it difficult to see in bright light.
 Activities such as driving, especially at night, can be particularly difficult.

 Double vision or ghosting of images (especially if only noticeable in one eye)

 What causes cataracts?

 The most common reason for cataracts is growing older, when natural changes within the lens occur.
 Most people over the age of 65 have some changes in their lens and the majority of us will develop a cataract in time.

 Other common causes of cataracts include; diabetes, medications such as steroid eye drops, and previous eye surgery.
 There is research into other factors which may affect cataract development such as smoking, lifelong exposure to sunlight and a poor diet lacking antioxidant vitamins.
 In general, the reason for the cataract will not affect the way it is removed.

 When to have cataract surgery

-The operation can be performed at any stage of cataract development.
+Cataracts tend to get worse over time and the operation can be performed at any stage of cataract development.
 There is no need to wait until your cataract is “ripe” before removing it.
-Most people choose to have their cataracts removed when the change in their vision starts to impact their quality of life and cause them difficulties in everyday activities, such as driving, cooking, or reading.
+Most people choose to book their cataract surgery when the change in their vision starts to impact their quality of life and causes them difficulties in everyday activities, such as driving, cooking, or reading.

 Cataract surgery is the removal of the cataract and insertion of an artificial lens called an Intraocular Lens Implant (IOL) into the eye.
 It is the most successful and most frequently performed operation in the UK with over 325,000 cases annually.
 More than 90% of patients operated on have a significant improvement in their vision.